-ROW - Noise contour falls within roadway right-of-way.
+RW - Noise contour does not extend beyond roadway right-of-way.

-Residences located within the 65 CNEL noise contours and those residences experience noise increases greater than 3 dB, the project would result in a significant impact.
+As shown in Table 10, noise increases greater than 3dB occur along Scholl Canyon Road and North Figueroa Street.
+Using the data provided in Table 11, residences located within the 65 CNEL noise contours for those locations experiencing noise increases greater than 3 dB would result in a significant impact.
 There are existing residences along the east and west side of Scholl Canyon Road immediately north of SR-134.
 The residences to the west are located between 50 and 253 feet from the centerline of Scholl Canyon Road.
 The residences east of Scholl Canyon Road are at distances of 140 feet or more and are at a substantially higher elevation than the roadway.
 The residences to the east do not have a direct line of sight to Scholl Canyon Road and are estimated to receive a 5 dBA reduction in reported noise levels.